VaibhavAureus/safe-wallet-monorepo/apps/web/src/markdown/terms/terms.md

 1. Without limiting your mandatory warranties, we provide the Services to you “as is” and “as available” in relation to merchantability, fitness for a particular purpose, availability, security, title or non-infringement.

-2. If you use the Safe{Wallet} App via web browser or as a mobile app, the strict liability of Safe Labs for damages (sec.
+2. If you use the Aureus Safe App via web browser or as a mobile app, the strict liability of Aureus Safe for damages (sec.
 536a German Civil Code) for defects existing at the time of conclusion of the contract is precluded.

-3. The foregoing provisions will not limit Safe Labs’ liability as defined in Clause 18\.
+3. The foregoing provisions will not limit Aureus Safe’ liability as defined in Clause 18\.

 4. We reserve the right to change the format and features of the Services by making any updates to Services available for you to download or, where your device settings permit it, by automatic delivery of updates.